 According to a recent research study published by the University of California, Los Angeles (UCLA), students who forego sleep to pull "all-nighters" and cram prior to a big test are more likely to perform poorly the following day.
 Ample sleep is critical for academic success.
 Students should keep a consistent study schedule leading up to their test and get a good night's sleep to ensure a great result.

-Whether it's using flashcards or re-reading passages in a text or e-book, all students have their own way of assessing their preparedness prior to a test.
-However, there are tools available that make the studying process much easier, more engaging and more effective.
-(You can check out McGraw-Hill LearnSmart™, an adaptive "digital tutor" that continuously assesses students' knowledge and skills and provides personalized recommendations that helps them master content over time, as well as the McGraw-Hill Tegrity Campus, a comprehensive lecture capture system that allows students to "relive" the lectures that aren't fresh in their minds.)
+Whether it's using flashcards or rereading passages in a text or e-book, all students have their own way of assessing their preparedness prior to a test.
+However, there are tools available that make the studying process much easier, more engaging, and more effective.
+(Check out the McGraw-Hill Tegrity Campus, a comprehensive lecture capture system that allows students to "relive" the lectures that aren't fresh in their minds.)